The Kaladera Project is a participatory community initiative that implements water harvesting and recycling systems in the Village of Kaladera.

 Kaladera is a Village in Govindgarh Tehsil in Jaipur District of Rajasthan State, India.
 It is located 41 Km towards North from Jaipur.

-The average yearly rainfall in the area is about 670 mm and 56 days, according to data collected the past ten years of this village.
+The average yearly rainfall in the area is about 520 mm, according to data collected the past ten years of this village.
 The monsoon, lasting from July till September, is responsible for over 90% of the total rainfall.
-Between 1981 and 2006, there were eight years with intense draughts and a falling monsoon.
+Between 1981 and 2006, there were eight years with intense draughts and continuous falling monsoon.
 Also, the population, farmers and industries have been putting more pressure on the ground aquifer, as a consequence- surface and groundwater sources have become scarcer.
 It is likely that climate change will weaken future monsoon strength, enhance potential evaporation and results in more frequent droughts.

-Meeta Mastani, artist and practitioner co-founder of social enterprise Bindaas Unlimited was an instrumental partner for her long association with Kaladera’s artisan community through her work.
+Meeta Mastani, BBCP Board of director and practitioner co-founder of Bindaas, she is an instrumental partner for her long association with Kaladera’s artisan community through her work.

 "It is about 160 years since the first chemical dyes and much has changed since then in the world of block printing.
 The change in ecology and techniques has made a huge difference to the way printing is now done.
 Most printing centres were situated near a water source since washing has always been an integral part of the process.